antpas/EC500C1/Classmate_API_Review/README.md

 Program to Use @danaszapiro's API
 -----------------------------------
 Anthony Pasquariello
- - This repo is also on @danaszapiro profile.
+ - This repo is also on @danaszapiro profile (under app branch).

 app.py
  - This python application uses the API 3 times